tthorntone/AdNauseam-Wiki/Troubleshooting.md

 ***

-#### "NETWORK FAILED" error when I try to install uBlock from Chrome store
+#### "NETWORK FAILED" error when I try to install uBlock Origin from Chrome store

 Unfortunately, your Chrome browser executable has probably been [tampered by malware](https://code.google.com/p/chromium/issues/detail?id=391552#c153):